shephertz/Tutorials_WP_7_8/README.md

 1. Sign in on App HQ at https://apphq.shephertz.com( Join with your account or sign up for new account).

-2. Now create app (appwarp) on this website by clicking on Create App button.
+2. Now create app (AppWarp) on this website by clicking on Create App button and then checking on Warp Cloud API App check box.
 You will get  API_KEY and SECRET_KEY.
 Provide API_KEY and SECRET_KEY in GlobalContext.cs file's parameter with same names.

-3. Create room and get its room id at same place.
+3. Create room and get its room id at same website.
 Provide Room ID in GlobalContext.cs file's parameter named GameRoomId.
 Note: While creating room for tic tac toe specify max user as 2.